FAR-Lab/Roboticists-Field-Insights-and-Guide/HardwareList.md

 ### List of Used Hardware

-Below is the detailed list of hardware used in the "Human-Robot Interaction in Public Spaces" study.
+Below is the detailed list of hardware used in the "Field Notes on Deploying Research Robots in Public Spaces" study.
 Each item includes a link for further information or purchase.

 1. **Motors and Chassis from Old Hoverboards**
    - Description: Reused components for robot mobility.